 Today marks our final “What Are You Working on Now” contest with a big, fat “thank you” to all of you for sharing what’s on your bench month after month!
 Take a look at today’s contest winner, Kristen Baird, whose gorgeous work is the perfect way to finish our peek onto jewelry benches all over the globe over the past three years.

 Each year we look back over the landscape of articles we wrote and try to pinpoint five of our readers’ favorites: The ones that drew the most eyes, the ones you spent the most time with, the ones that generated the most interest on social media.
 And each year, after Google has finished crunching the numbers for us, we are surprised and delighted to discover the five that made the cut.
 Here they are, Studio readers, your top five posts of 2014!

-Today’s “Influencers in Jewelry Design” post is the second in a series that celebrates the most influential and important shapers of contemporary jewelry design.
-This time, Marlene Richey spotlights the profound influence of pioneering jewelry designer Ramona Solberg, who is considered to be the grandmother of Northwest found-art jewelry.
-Learn more about Ramona and then join the conversation—we want to hear your jewelry Influencer stories!
+Today’s “Influencers in Jewelry Design” post continues a series by Marlene Richey that celebrates the most influential and important shapers of contemporary jewelry design.
+This time, Marlene spotlights the extraordinary talent and groundbreaking contributions of George Sawyer.
+George was the first to bring gold mokumé gane to the market as jewelry and the first to use precious metals in his patterning.
+How has George’s work influenced you?
+Join the conversation—we want to hear your jewelry Influencer stories!

 What inspires you these days?
 What materials have you been experimenting with?
-Nearly every month we present you with another “What are You Working on Now?” contest.
-It’s your chance to submit a picture and a description of what’s on your bench right now.
-This month’s winner, Kharisma Ryantori Sommers, has her work in the spotlight and October’s contest has officially begun—show us what’s on your bench for a chance to win a $20 Rio credit!
+Nearly every month we present you with another “What are You Working on Now?” contest, in which we invite readers to submit a picture or two and a description of what’s on their bench right now.
+Well, this month’s winner, Beth Beck, has won a $20 Rio credit, and December’s contest has officially begun—show us your stuff for a chance to win!